broadwayinc/skapi-js/README.md

 import { Skapi } from 'skapi-js';
 const skapi = new Skapi('service_id', 'owner_id');

-// Export the skapi instance, so you can use it in other components export { skapi }
+// Export the skapi instance, so you can use it in other component files export { skapi }
 ```